 Harry resumed his collegiate career in 1952 without missing a beat-on the diamond, his batting average soared to .322 for the season; on the gridiron, he played both offense and defense and also handled kicking duties.
 An All-American quarterback, he left BU holding school records for passing yardage, touchdown passes, punting average, and interceptions.

-Harry had long dreamed of becoming a professional athlete; it was simply a matter of choosing which sport to play.
-As a junior, he turned down a lucrative offer to play football as the number one draft choice of the Cleveland Browns, opting instead to play baseball for the Boston Red Sox as the team’s starting first baseman.
-A left-handed batter, Harry quickly became Boston’s best hitter, achieving an impressive .313 batting average.
+Harry wanted to become a professional athlete but being great on both football and baseball it was simply a matter of choosing which sport to play.
+He eventually turned down a lucrative offer to play football as the number one draft choice of the Cleveland Browns, opting instead to play baseball for the Boston Red Sox as the team’s starting first baseman.
+Harry was a left-handed batter and quickly became Boston’s best hitter, achieving an impressive .313 batting average.
 One memorable Sunday in June 1954, he hit a home run at Fenway Park, and then raced up Commonwealth Avenue to receive his Boston University degree.

 Sadly, a vibrant young life and a promising future were cut tragically short on June 27, 1955, when Harry Agganis died of a massive pulmonary embolism at the age of twenty-five.
 His legend endures to this day, particularly at Boston University and in Boston’s thriving Greek-American community.
 The athletic stadium at Camp LeJeune in North Carolina, a public square in his hometown of Lynn, a street on BU’s Charles River Campus, and a BU scholarship are all named in his honor.
 “The Golden Greek” is also memorialized at the Sports Museum of New England at Boston’s Fleet Center.
 Boston University is proud of the new Agganis Arena in the Student Village, the most recent tribute to this extraordinary individual who left us far too soon.